As Professional Venture Builders, our main challenge when it comes to launching a new startup is to minimize the risk.

 - What is my customer acquisition cost?

 For ParkPlace, our first step was to go to residents a few days before our first game and offer them money to be able to use their parking space during the game.
-Then, on game day, we stood at the entrance of the stadium dressed as a sandwich man and offered visitors convenient parking solutions.
+Then, on game day, we stood at the entrance of the stadium dressed as a sandwich man (you know, the people who stand on a street corner waving signs for restaurants and other services!) and offered visitors convenient parking solutions.
 When someone was interested, we told them to follow us, ran to one of our spots and got paid for that service.

-It's this kind of hack that doesn't require significant technical developments that allowed us to validate the main assumptions and indicated whether we were holding a real business opportunity or not.
+It's this kind of hack that doesn't require significant technical development that allowed us to validate the main assumptions and indicate whether we were holding a real business opportunity or not.
 In the case of ParkPlace, we generated more than $90K in 3 months thanks to this hack.

 We are therefore convinced that the only good way to validate these fundamental assumptions is to put a first version of the solution on the market (which most of the time doesn’t require any tech development at all), generate traction, analyse how the market behaves, measure the results and iterate.